rescript-lang/rescript-compiler/slides/Haskell_meetup.md

 # Comparison with  Elm, PureScript and GHCJS

-- PureScript:
+- Elm/PureScript:
-  Both generates readable code and support strutural types BuckleScript also support OO FFI and have different backends and frontends
+  - Both generates readable code and support strutural types
+  - PuresScript is pure, while OCaml allows both imperative style and OO style and also OO FFI
+  - BuckleScript have *different backends* and frontends

 - GHCJS
-  Compile vanilla Haskell into JS (whole program compiler, semantics mismatch)
+   - Compile vanilla Haskell into JS
+     - Whole program compiler
+     - Monolithic Javascript
+     - Semantics mismatch
+   - All great features of Haskell
+   - Large size, unreadable code, slow compile

 ---

 # Future work

+- Reaches 1.0 soon!
+- Testing
 - Bindings to existing JS libraries (using typescript compiler API or Facebook Flow type checker  (also written in OCaml))
-- Toolings and help get people started
 - Better integration with Reason and its tool chain
+- Documentation and tutorials
 - More Optimizations

-- Follow me for the latest development on BuckleScript twitter @bobzhang1988
+Follow me for the latest development on BuckleScript twitter @bobzhang1988

----